copperwater/xNetHack/doc/xnh-changelog-6.0.md

   (2d4 vs small / d6 vs large) instead of its former d8/d6.
 - Wielded rings can be enchanted with a scroll of enchant weapon, which has identical effects to a charging scroll of the same beatitude.
+- Certain tools that have corresponding magical counterparts can be enchanted with a scroll of enchant weapon while wielded, turning them into their counterparts.

 ### Interface changes